isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_XDP.md

 [:octicons-tag-24: v5.18](https://github.com/torvalds/linux/commit/c2f2cdbeffda7b153c19e0f3d73149c41026c0db)

 An increasingly common performance optimization technique is to use larger packets and to bulk process them (Jumbo packets, GRO, BIG-TCP).
-It might therefor happen that packets get larger than a single memory page or that we want to glue multiple already allocated packets together.
+It might therefore happen that packets get larger than a single memory page or that we want to glue multiple already allocated packets together.
 This breaks the existing assumption XDP programs have of all the packet data living in a linear area between `data` and `data_end`.

 In order to offer support and not break existing programs, the concept of "XDP fragment aware" programs was introduced.
 XDP program authors writing such programs can compare the length between the `data` and `data_end` pointer and the output of [`bpf_xdp_get_buff_len`](../helper-function/bpf_xdp_get_buff_len.md).
 If the XDP program needs to work with data beyond the linear portion it should use the [`bpf_xdp_load_bytes`](../helper-function/bpf_xdp_load_bytes.md) and [`bpf_xdp_store_bytes`](../helper-function/bpf_xdp_store_bytes.md) helpers.